 - The WCB Chiropractic Consultant will review files that have two or more progress reports (CHP) if the worker is not discharged or sent for an assessment team review.
-However, Claims Entitlement Specialists (CES) and Case Managers (CM) can request the assistance of the WCB Chiropractic Consultant at any time during the review of claims. - 3.
+However, Operations staff can request the assistance of the WCB Chiropractic Consultant at any time during the review of claims. - 3.
 Medical and Health Care Services (MHCS) will contact chiropractors (by phone and in writing) that continually send initial reports (CHI) or progress/discharge reports (CHP) late to the WCB.
 MHCS will issue a final warning if the late reporting continues.
 Thereafter, the WCB will not pay for services that chiropractors provide after reports are due.

 - 4. The WCB will only reimburse functional conditioning treatment for workers after they have been unable to return to regular or modified work duties for at least four consecutive weeks.
 If the worker needs functional conditioning before then, the chiropractor will contact the WCB.
 The WCB Chiropractic Consultant will review the worker's progress before making a decision. - 5.
-For all soft tissue injuries, the CM will review the worker's file at seven weeks post-injury to: - a.
-Evaluate the risk of prolonged recovery. - b.
-Determine if the worker needs an assessment team review. - c.
+For all soft tissue injuries, Operations staff will review the worker's file at seven weeks post-injury to: - a.
+Evaluate the risk of prolonged recovery. - Determine if the worker needs an assessment team review. - c.
 Ensure vocational (return-to-work) interventions are occurring, and - d.
 Ensure that the chiropractor is using the WCB's standards of care and treatment protocols. - 6.
 If the WCB denies a chiropractic claim for coverage (following the initial assessment or request for further treatments), the WCB will pay for services up to the date of notification. - 7.
 Chiropractors must contact the WCB Chiropractic Consultant before providing services in excess of that noted in the soft tissue guidelines.
 If no contact is made, the WCB may not pay the excess fees.

-Effective Date June 1, 2016 Approved Date April 8, 2016 Legislative Authority The Workers' Compensation Act, 2013 Sections 55, 103(1), 104, 115(c) Document History PRO 56/2013, Medical Fees - Chiropractors (effective January 1, 2014 to May 31, 2016).
-(2) Fee Code 97, Response to WCB request for PFI Rating Information, updated (effective March 1, 2011 to December 31, 2013).
-PRO 50/2011, Medical Fees - Chiropractors (effective February 1, 2011 to December 31, 2013).
-(4) PRO 52/2008, Medical Fees - Chiropractors (effective April 1, 2007 to January 31, 2011).
-(5) PRO 53/2007, Medical Fees - Chiropractors (effective April 1, 2006 to March 31, 2007).
-Complements POL 18/2016 Health Care Services POL 02/1997 Health Care Services Fees
+Sections 55, 103(1), 104, 115(c)

+Document History (1) PRO 56/2013, Medical Fees - Chiropractors (effective January 1, 2014 to May 31, 2016).

+- (2) Fee Code 97, Response to WCB request for PFI Rating Information, updated (effective March 1, 2011 to December 31, 2013). - (3) PRO 50/2011, Medical Fees Chiropractors (effective February 1, 2011 to December 31, 2013). - (4) PRO 52/2008, Medical Fees Chiropractors (effective April 1, 2007 to January 31, 2011). - (5) PRO 53/2007, Medical Fees Chiropractors (effective April 1, 2006 to March 31, 2007).

-Procedure Dental Services (PRO 56/2011) Effective Date October 1, 2011 Application Applies to all claims on and after the effective date.
-Purpose To establish the billing requirements for dental services provided to WCB customers.
+Procedure Dental Services (PRO 56/2011)

+PurposeTo establish the billing requirements for dental services provided to WCB customers.